yagena/yagena.github.io/_pages/about.md

 * As a commentator/navigator, I have appeared on TV programs more than **500** times.
 * As a speaker/paneslist/moderator, I have attended over **100** lectures and symposium.
 * As a member, I have participated in several government and public sector committees.
-  * Ministry of Economy, Trade and Industry, 2018-present.
+  * Ministry of Economy, Trade and Industry, 2018 - present.
-  * Ministry of the Environment, 2018-19, 2021-present.
+  * Ministry of the Environment, 2018 - 19, 2021 - present.
-  * Financial Services Agency, 2014-16.
+  * Financial Services Agency, 2014 - 16.

 ------